Everything Is Better With Coffee & Tea

 Pour Over Coffee

-We found this insulated french press a few years ago and have absolutely loved it!
-I can't tell you how many glass french presses we have broken over the years.
+French Press isn’t our go to method of brewing but it is the easiest when underway in heavy seas.
+We found this insulated french press several years ago and have absolutely loved it!
+I can’t tell you how many glass french presses we have broken over the years.
 No longer an issue with this stainless steel version and it stays hot for sooo much longer than the glass version.
 Plus, our french press is a two fold device for us, we use it to brew tea as well as coffee.